Using Your Legal Plan

 Here are six tips you can offer to help them stay on course those first few months of college life:

-Your incoming freshman may feel like he or she is “insulated” from conviction if they are drinking in their dorm room or at a campus event, such as tailgating before the big game.
+Your incoming freshman may feel like they are “insulated” from conviction if they are drinking in their dorm room or at a campus event, such as tailgating before the big game.
 But they could wind up being arrested or fined according to the specific state, city or local laws where the school is located.
 They may also be subject to punitive measures or policies established by the institution they are attending, which may involve fines, sanctions, restrictions, counseling or even expulsion from the school.

 For many parents, there’s a good chance your freshman will be attending college in a different state.
 If that’s the case, you should be aware of the potential differences in residential status, income and taxation.

 Some of your child’s income also may be taxed in the state where it is earned.
-Even if he or she earns income in a state that is not their state of domicile, they may or may not have to pay income taxes to the other state.
+Even if they earn income in a state that is not their state of domicile, they may or may not have to pay income taxes to the other state.
 Many states have developed special rules to address the tax burden on their residents who earn income in other states.
 It’s a good idea to consult a tax attorney or advisor for additional guidelines.

 Sometimes even a seemingly harmless prank can go wrong and lead to physical injury, property damage, school disciplinary measures or legal action.
 If the incident is serious, it can have long-lasting effects on your child’s future, into adulthood.